mavlink/mavlink-devguide/en/services/gimbal_v2.md

 [![](https://mermaid.ink/img/eyJjb2RlIjoiZ3JhcGggTFJcblx0YXBbXCJBdXRvcGlsb3RcIl1cblx0Z1tcIkNhbWVyYSAvIEdpbWJhbCAoR2ltYmFsIE1hbmFnZXIpXCJdXG5cdGdjc1tcIkdyb3VuZCBTdGF0aW9uXCJdXG5cdGFwIC0tLXxcIkdpbWJhbCBtYW5hZ2VyIG1lc3NhZ2VzXCJ8IGdcblx0Z2NzIC0tLXxcIkdpbWJhbCBtYW5hZ2VyIG1lc3NhZ2VzXCJ8ZyIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In0sInVwZGF0ZUVkaXRvciI6ZmFsc2V9)](https://mermaid-js.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoiZ3JhcGggTFJcblx0YXBbXCJBdXRvcGlsb3RcIl1cblx0Z1tcIkNhbWVyYSAvIEdpbWJhbCAoR2ltYmFsIE1hbmFnZXIpXCJdXG5cdGdjc1tcIkdyb3VuZCBTdGF0aW9uXCJdXG5cdGFwIC0tLXxcIkdpbWJhbCBtYW5hZ2VyIG1lc3NhZ2VzXCJ8IGdcblx0Z2NzIC0tLXxcIkdpbWJhbCBtYW5hZ2VyIG1lc3NhZ2VzXCJ8ZyIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In0sInVwZGF0ZUVkaXRvciI6ZmFsc2V9)

-#### Onboard computer with camera and gimbal conntected to autopilot
+#### Onboard computer with camera and gimbal connected to autopilot

 In this set-up the gimbal manager can be on the onboard computer.
 For this case all commands for gimbal manager need to be sent to the gimbal manager (in this case the companion computer), and the messages to the gimbal device need to be sent/routed to the autopilot.